 I’d hate to see entrepreneurs neglect this powerful marketing tool because they think content is a dying medium.

 I’m not saying it’s the best/only way to do things (the best marketing techniques are the ones that work best with your personal style)… but it’s definitely an important tool you should be using.

 Reason #1 is about explaining exactly why you have nothing to lose and everything to gain by adding a blog to your business site.

 Reason Number 1 | Accessibility

 I would say the first and most important reason that blogs are still a great business tool is their accessibility to everyone.
 You can write and publish blogs for free online, so no matter what size your business is, you get the benefits of organic growth without having to invest your $$$ right away.

-There’s a TON of platforms to post blogs on for free, but I’ll even bet that whatever website platform builder you’re using will already have a blog posting option available to you!
+There are a TON of platforms to post blogs on for free, but I’ll even bet that whatever website platform builder you’re using will already have a blog posting option available to you!

-Here’s a few other places you can post blogs for free:
+Here are a few other places you can post blogs for free:

 So if you’re looking for an effective marketing option that has a huge impact, blogging is a great idea… and I won’t even get started on the potential passive-income potential that blogs can create.